MatthieuDartiailh/eapii/docs/source/get_started/introduction.rst

 For example the VISA protocol is supported through the use of the excellent PyVISA project.

-Eapii design is centered around two keypoints :
+Eapii design is centred around two key points :
 - the use of smart properties (IProperties) to give an easy, powerful and natural access to the instrument parameters.
-- the possibility to split a driver in multiple subsystems for clarity sake but also because most complex instruments have a notion of channel that Eapii supports nativeky.
+- the possibility to split a driver in multiple subsystems for clarity sake but also because most complex instruments have a notion of channel that Eapii supports natively.

 IProperties
 -----------